Jensen Alvarado Ranch

-The Jensen Alvarado Ranch is a historic park and museum in Jurupa Valley, California, USA, and is operated by the Riverside County Regional Park and Open-Space District.
+The Jensen Alvarado Ranch is a historic park and museum in Jurupa Valley, California, US, and is operated by the Riverside County Regional Park and Open-Space District.
 It can be accessed from 4350 Riverview Drive, or 4307 Briggs Street.
 It was the first kiln-fired brick building built in Riverside County, and is the oldest non-adobe structure in the Inland Empire.